PRODUCTS

 Image Slideshow (seconds)

 When playing media content that contains no duration/length (images files), Zoom Player automatically sets a user specified Slideshow duration for the playing media.
-For presentations, you may want to look at the Zoom Player Playlist format as it allows assigning specific durations for each image (or media) file.
+For presentations, you may want to look at the Zoom Player Playlist format as it allows assigning specific duration for each image (or media) file.

 Volume + / - Change (percent)